gaganminocha/systemverilog/verification/uvm/uvm_tlm_put/readme.txt

 -In TLM, data is transfer between two classes, known as Port & Export

--Port initiate the transaction - initiator - square box marking -export - respond to the request by port - responder - circle marking
+-Port initiate the transaction - initiator - square box marking -Export - respond to the request by port - responder - circle marking

 -Flows
     control flow - who intiate the data request data flow - how data is flowing between port and export.

-- Let A is inititor the request
+- Let A is inititor the request - PORT - square
-      B is responding to request
+      B is responding to request- EXPORT - circle

-    If data is flowing from A to B, it is PUT
+    If data is flowing from A to B, it is PUT (Port to Export) If data is flowing from B to A, it is GET (Export to Port) If data is flowing in both direction, it is TRANSPORT

-    If data is flowing from B to A, it is GET
+- Port always calls the function (get or put) based on dataflow direction.
-    If data is flowing in both direction, it is TRANSPORT
+- Export has the implementation of the function. it always exports the functionality of function.

 - These operations can be achieved using: